Build Ghostty from Source

 .

-With Zig and necessary dependencies installed, a binary can be built using
+With Zig and necessary dependencies installed, a binary can then be built

 :